 Although this authentication method is convenient, it is not secure because online identity theft – using phishing, keyboard logging, man-in-the-middle attacks, and other practices – is increasing throughout the world.

-Strong authentication systems address the limitations of static passwords by incorporating an additional security credential, for example, a temporary one-time password (OTP), to protect network access and end-users' digital identities.
+Strong authentication systems address the limitations of static passwords by incorporating an additional security credential, such as a temporary one-time password (OTP), to protect network access and end-users digital identities.

 This adds an extra level of protection and makes it more challenging to access unauthorized information, networks, or online accounts.

 Time-based One-Time Password (TOTP) changes after a set period, such as 60 seconds, for example.

 Here is an example of OTP in on-line payment.